vluzrmos/laravel-slack-api/readme.md

 'slack' => [
-    'token' => 'xop-sp-easeu-erahsuer-esrasher', //user token with admin privilegies https://api.slack.com/web#authentication, 'ssl_verify' => 'path/to/ssl/certificates/curl-ca-bundle.crt' // by default the git curl-ca-bundle.crt will be good. it is in /your-git-dir/git/curl-ca-bundle.crt
+    'token' => 'xop-sp-easeu-erahsuer-esrasher', //user token with admin privilegies https://api.slack.com/web#authentication, 'ssl_verify' => 'path/to/ssl/certificates/curl-ca-bundle.crt' // (Optional) by default the git curl-ca-bundle.crt will be good, it is in /your-git-dir/git/curl-ca-bundle.crt
 ]

 ```